vmware-tanzu/k-bench/README.md

 If you would like the kbench binary to be copied to /usr/local/bin so that you can directly run without specifying the full kbench path, run it with _sudo_.

 On systems like Ubuntu, just being able to use sudo is enough and one does not explicitly need to be the "root" user.
+Also, please ensure that the K8s nodes and the client on which you run K-Bench have their times synchronized as K-Bench uses both client and server side time stamps to calculate latencies.

 ### Run the Benchmark

 Once the installation completes, you can start using K-Bench.
 To run the benchmark, you need to make sure your _~/.kube/config_ file points to a valid and running `Kubernetes` cluster.
-To verify this, you may install kubectl (this expects a ~/.kube/cofig file in place) and simply run:
+To verify this, you may install kubectl (this expects a ~/.kube/config file in place, which you can copy from the Master node) and simply run:

 ```
 kubectl get nodes